If you are interested in becoming a Student or Post-Doctoral Associate of the GLRC, please fill out this form.

 Kritee’s interests lie in the study of the dailiness of work in Toronto and London, UK public transport organizations, in which the importance of customer service is increasingly emphasized.
 To investigate how this organizational discourse influences the understanding of work that serves the public, he uses a broad theoretical approach that integrates governmentality studies, political economy and cultural studies.
 Kritee also has an evolving interest in race and racialization in the contemporary Canadian policy-making context.

-Mishall Ahmed is a PhD student in the Department of Politics at York University.
+Mishall Ahmed is a PhD Candidate (ABD) in the Department of Politics at York University.
 Her research focuses on the use and applications of artificial intelligence (AI) and machine learning in North American immigration processes.
-She is interested in the challenges posed by the proliferation of AI in every day life, the gendered and racialized effects of automation (as achieved through through AI and machine intelligence) on labor and labor organization, the processes of data abstraction, data imperialism, and the political economy of techno-scientific innovations.
+She is interested in the challenges posed by the proliferation of AI in everyday life, the gendered and racialized effects of automation (as achieved through AI) on labour and labour organization, the processes of data abstraction, data imperialism, and the political economy of techno-scientific innovations.

 Benjamin Anderson is a PhD Candidate in the School of Communication at Simon Fraser University (SFU) where he studies craft labour and worker organizing in creative industries.
 Specifically, his work interrogates the class dimensions of the recent uptick in interest in artisanry and making, particularly in the global north, and the potential for organizing in so-called craft industries.
 In addition to his studies, he teaches course in SFU's Labour Studies Program and in Communication.